A Multi-Grained Symmetric Differential Equation Model for Learning Protein-Ligand Binding Dynamics: Methods

 \subsection{Binding Molecular Dynamics Modeling: \MDModel{}}

-As clarified in~\Cref{sec:preliminaries}, molecular dynamics follows Newtonian mechanics, and we solve it as either an ODE problem or an SDE problem.
-The \FrameNet{} introduced in~\Cref{sec:vector_frame,sec:Framenet} takes in the molecular system geometry at time $t$ and outputs the forces.
+As previously clarified, molecular dynamics follows Newtonian mechanics, and we solve it as either an ODE problem or an SDE problem.
+The \BindingNet{} introduced above takes in the molecular system geometry at time $t$ and outputs the forces.
 Then in this section, we describe how we use the neural differential equation solver to predict the coordinates at future snapshots.

-We want to highlight that one ML for MD simulation research line is predicting the energy or force~\cite{doerr2020torchmd,musaelian2023scaling,zhang2018deep}, which will be fed into the numerical integration algorithms for trajectory simulation.
+We want to highlight that one ML for the MD simulation research line is predicting the energy or force~\cite{doerr2020torchmd,musaelian2023scaling,zhang2018deep}, which will be fed into the numerical integration algorithms for trajectory simulation.
 For accuracy, such an ML-based MD simulation must be at the femtosecond level (1e-15 second).
 However, as shown in recent works~\cite{unke2021machine,stocker2022robust,fu2022forces}, minor errors in the ML force field can lead to catastrophic failure for long-time simulations.
 For instance, there can be pathological behavior, such as extreme force predictions or bond breaking, within the low end of the distribution.
-Our experiments have yielded similar observations, as will be shown in~\Cref{sec:experiments}.
+Our experiments have yielded similar observations, as will be shown below.
 In this paper, however, we overcome this issue by directly learning the extended-timescale MD trajectories (nanosecond level, 1e-9 second).

 \textbf{Newtonian dynamics and Langevin dynamics for MD simulation.} For MD simulation, if we assume the information of all particles in the molecular system ({\eg}, solvent molecules) is known and no thermal fluctuation is considered, then it can be modeled as Newtonian dynamics, which is essentially an ODE.
-For modeling, we consider using the \FrameNet{} introduced above for force prediction at time $\tau$, as:
+For modeling, we consider using the \BindingNet{} introduced above for force prediction at time $\tau$, as:

 On the other hand, Langevin dynamics introduces a stochastic component for large molecular systems with thermal fluctuations.
-Concretely, Langevin dynamics is an extension of the standard Newtonian dynamics with the addition of damping and random noise terms:

-where $\gamma$ is the damping constant or collision frequency, $T$ is the temperature, $k_B$ is the Boltzmann's constant, and $R(t)$ is a delta-correlated stationary Gaussian process with zero-mean.
+Concretely, Langevin dynamics is an extension of the standard Newtonian dynamics with the addition of damping and random noise terms: $F - \gamma m \vv + \sqrt{2m \gamma k_BT} R(t)$, where $\gamma$ is the damping constant or collision frequency, $T$ is the temperature, $k_B$ is the Boltzmann's constant, and $R(t)$ is a delta-correlated stationary Gaussian process with zero-mean.
+For our implementation, we learn this equation and arguments in a data-driven way with reparameterization as: